 If you’d describe your partner as an animal – which one would it be?
 For what reason?

-Which little thing do you love about your partner which he/she has no idea about?
+Which little thing do you love about your partner that he/she has no idea about?

 What do you think and feel while thinking about him/her?
 What do you think and feel while looking into his / her eyes?